-Table 5.
-Overall Impact of Credit Supply Shock on Employment.
 Dependent variable is the natural logarithm of number of employees in firm i in year t.
 For variable definitions, see the Appendix table.
-Standard error in parentheses .The sample covers 2008 to 2014. , , and indicate significance at the 10%, 5% and 1% levels, respectively.
+Standard errors in parentheses.
+The sample covers 2008 to 2014. , , and indicate significance at the 10%, 5% and 1% levels, respectively.